 “We offer an extensive range of medical services”

-Research has shown that people who have a written asthma action plan have better control of their asthma, have fewer asthma attacks and are better equipped to recognise deteriorating symptoms and know how to respond appropriately.
-You may be able to access Medicare funding to see Allied Health Professionals through a GP Chronic Disease Management Plan where you have a condition.
-If asthma this might include seeing Physiotherapist to teach respiratory exercises, an exercise physiologist to develop cardio-respiratory fitness, or a dietician if you have food triggers.
+Research shows that people who have a written asthma action plan have better control of their asthma and have fewer asthma attacks.
+Furthermore, they are better equipped to recognise deteriorating symptom and know how to respond more appropriately.
+Medicare provides funding for asthmatic to see Allied Health Professionals through a GP Chronic Disease Management Plan.
+For asthma this might include seeing a Physiotherapist to teach respiratory exercises, an exercise physiologist to develop cardio-respiratory fitness, or a dietician if you have food triggers.
 Please see your GP if you have asthma and would like to have a plan coordinated for yourself.

 Understand more about asthma and how to manage it: